 - Shaikh Ismail

-- Shaikh Ismail of Lahore was the first Sufi Saint who started preaching his ideas.
+- Shaikh Ismail of Lahore was one of the pioneers of Sufism, who started preaching his ideas.

 - He was one of the most famous Sufi Saints who settled in Ajmer which became the centre of his activities.